T. A. J. Ouermi, R. M. Kirby, M. Berzins. Numerical Testing of a New Positivity-Preserving Interpolation Algorithm, Subtitled arXiv, 2020.

 M. Berzins, D. A. Bonnell, Jr. Cizewski, K. M. Heeger, A.J.G.
 Hey, C. J. Keane, B. A. Ramsey, K. A. Remington, J.L.
 Rempe.
 Department of Energy, Advanced Scientific Computing Advisory Committee (ASCAC), Subcommittee on LDRD Review Final Report, May, 2017.

-M. Berzins.
-Nonlinear Stability of the MPM Method, In V International Conference on Particle-based Methods – Fundamentals and Applications.
+V International Conference on Particle-based Methods – Fundamentals and Applications.
 PARTICLES 2017, Edited by P. Wriggers, M. Bischoff, E. O˜nate, D.R.J.
-Owen, & T. Zohdi, 2017.
+Owen, & T. Zohdi, pp. 671--682.
+2017.M.
+Berzins.
+Nonlinear Stability of the MPM Method, In

 The Material Point Method (MPM) has been very successful in providing solutions to many challenging problems involving large deformations.
 The nonlinear nature of MPM makes it necessary to use a full nonlinear stability analysis to determine a stable timestep.
 The stability analysis of Spigler and Vianello is adapted to MPM and used to derive a stable timestep bound for a model problem.
 This bound is contrasted against a traditional CFL bound.

 C. Gritton, J. Guilkey, J. Hooper, D. Bedrov, R. M. Kirby, M. Berzins.
 Using the material point method to model chemical/mechanical coupling in the deformation of a silicon anode, In Modelling and Simulation in Materials Science and Engineering, Vol. 25, No. 4, pp. 045005.
 2017.